entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Turner, S., & Burrow, C. J. (2011).
 A Lower Carboniferous (Viséan) chondrichthyan fauna from the Connors Arch, Queensland. *Memoirs of the Association of Australasian Palaeontologists*, 41, 241–264.

+Carroll, R. L., Bybee, P., & Tidwell, W. D. (1991).
+The oldest microsaur (Amphibia). *Journal of Paleontology*, 65(2), 314–322.

+Mickle, K. E. (2011).
+The early actinopterygian fauna of the Manning Canyon Shale Formation (upper Mississippian, lower Pennsylvanian) of Utah, U.S.A. *Journal of Vertebrate Paleontology*, 31(5), 962–980. https://doi.org/10.1080/02724634.2011.595622

+Miller, W. E. (1981).
+Cladodont shark teeth from Utah. *Journal of Paleontology*, 55(4), 894–895.

+Nelson, C. R., & Tidwell, W. D. (1987). *Brodioptera stricklani* n. sp.
+(Megasecoptera: Brodiopteridae), a new fossil insect from the Upper Manning Canyon Shale Formation, Utah (lowermost Namurian B). *Psyche*, 94(3–4), 309–316.

+Schultze, H.-P. (1990).
+A new acanthodian from the Pennsylvanian of Utah, U.S.A., and the distribution of otoliths in gnathostomes. *Journal of Vertebrate Paleontology*, 10(1), 49–58. https://doi.org/10.1080/02724634.1990.10011789

+Tidwell, W. D. (1967).
+Flora of Manning Canyon Shale: Part I: A lowermost Pennsylvanian flora from the Manning Canyon Shale, Utah. *Brigham Young University Geology Studies*, 14, 3–66.